Organic infant formula & feeding support

 Protein: Eggs, dairy, nuts, seeds, nut butters, beans, legumes, tofu, seitan, tempeh, quinoa, buckwheat, and amaranth.3

-Omega-3 fatty acids: Flax oil and ground flax seeds, walnuts/walnut butter, canola oil, soy, algae, and fatty fish such as salmon.4
+Omega-3 fatty acids: Fatty fish such as salmon and sardines, flax oil and ground flax seeds, chia seeds, walnuts/walnut butter, canola oil, soy, and algae.4

 Iron: Lentils, kidney beans, black beans, dark leafy greens, raisins, tofu, and fortified grains.5

-Including a fruit or vegetable high in vitamin C can help plant-based iron (non-heme iron) to be absorbed better.6
+Including fruits or vegetables high in vitamin C can help plant-based iron (non-heme iron) to be absorbed better.6

-Pair the above iron-containing foods with vitamin C-rich foods such as: Red bell pepper, orange, grapefruit, kiwifruit, broccoli, strawberries, cantaloupe, tomato.7
+Pair iron-containing foods with vitamin C-rich foods such as: Red bell pepper, orange, grapefruit, kiwifruit, broccoli, strawberries, cantaloupe, tomato.7

-Calcium: Whole milk dairy products (milk [not for baby under 1 year], cheese, yogurt, cottage cheese), dark leafy greens, tofu, baked beans, almonds, sesame seeds, and figs. Fortified plant-based milks like coconut, soymilk, and almond milk can also be good sources.8
+Calcium: Whole milk dairy products (milk [not for baby under 1 year], cheese, yogurt, cottage cheese), dark leafy greens, tofu, baked beans, almonds, sesame seeds, and figs. Fortified plant-based milk alternatives like coconutmilk, soymilk, and almondmilk can also provide calcium.8

 Zinc: Fortified grains, fortified veggie burgers, kidney beans, black-eyed peas, almonds, tempeh, tofu, tahini, yogurt.9